 Q: Is freeze-dried breast milk safe?
 Do you add anything to it?

 Yes, freeze-drying is used by human milk donor banks around the world to preserve and store breast milk in a better way.
 Your milk is kept frozen during transport and with Milkify's proprietary freeze-drying process, your milk never contacts our equipment.
 Freeze-drying is a gentle process in which absolutely NO chemicals, additives, or preservatives are added to your milk.
 Milkify follows all safe handling guidelines set forth by the Centers for Disease Control (CDC) and the Human Milk Banking Association of North America (HMBANA), and complies with the packaging regulations for infant food set forth by the U.S. Food and Drug Administration (FDA).
 In addition, Milkify's own robust set of Quality Control procedures regulate our processes, facilities, equipment, personnel, and packaging in order to assure consistent quality and safety of our service.
 See more about our quality assurance measures here.

-Q: How does the process work?
+Q: How does the freeze-drying process work?

 Water is removed from your breast milk using a process called freeze-drying (or lyophilization).
 This process occurs in a freeze-drying chamber, and involves freezing the milk to very low temperatures, lowering the pressure, then gently heating to cause the ice crystals in your milk to turn into water vapor.
-The water vapor is is removed from your milk in this low-temperature, low-pressure environment, and the resulting breast milk powder retains all of the nutritive and bioactive components of breast milk, without the water.
+The water vapor is removed from your milk in this low-temperature, low-pressure environment, and the resulting breast milk powder retains the nutritive components of breast milk, without the water.
 Controlled freeze-drying keeps the temperature of the milk low enough during the process to avoid changes in the characteristics of the milk.
 It is a well-known process in the food and medical industries as it an excellent method for preserving a wide variety of heat-sensitive materials such as proteins, probiotics, & pharmaceuticals.
 See more about the freeze-drying process here.

 Q: What happens to breast milk that I store in the freezer?

 Freezing is the current standard for long-term storage of breast milk.
 However, freezing breast milk results in a decrease in quality of the milk over time.
 In a 2012 study, researchers found that both the fat and calorie content of frozen breast milk decreases with freezing time.
 In fact, there was a significant reduction in fat concentration of the frozen milk after just seven days of frozen storage.
 In comparison, a 2014 study found no significant difference in fatty acid composition after 90 days of freeze-dry storage.
 These studies and other recent research have shown that freeze-drying breast milk is a safe and more effective way of preserving the nutritional, immunological, and probiotic properties of breast milk that make it the gold standard of nutrition.